chrisvaillancourt/website/src/content/blog/pnpm-on-cloudflare-pages.md

 ---
-title: Using pnpm with Cloudflare Pages
+title: Using pnpm With Cloudflare Pages
 summary: How to setup a Cloudflare Pages deployment with pnpm.
 added: 09-4-2022
 tags: [pnpm, Cloudflare, CI/CD]